UrbanInstitute/nccs/_stories/nccsdata_ntee.md

 A second function,
 [`parse_ntee()`](https://urbaninstitute.github.io/nccsdata/reference/parse_ntee.html),
-can also be used to generate NTEE codes that match your sampling criteria.
+can also be used to extract complete NTEE codes.

 [`parse_ntee()`](https://urbaninstitute.github.io/nccsdata/reference/parse_ntee.html)
 only accepts the following arguments:

 - `ntee.group`: Industry Group (Level 1)
-- `ntee.code`: Industry, Division and Subdivision (Level 2 - 4)
+- `ntee.code`: Major Group, Division and Subdivision (Level 2 - 4)
 - `ntee.orgtype`: Organization Type (Level 5)

 Use *all* to include all levels for that specific argument.
 For example,